Dev2150/AccumulatedRetentionGraph/README.md

     - **Dark Green (Mature):** Cards with intervals greater than 21 days and up to 84 days.
     - **Light Green (Young):** Cards with intervals greater than 7 days and up to 21 days.
     - **Orange (Learning):** Cards with intervals up to 7 days, or currently in learning/relearning phases.
-- **Time Aggregation:** Data is aggregated by day, week, or month depending on the selected statistics period, making the graph easy to read.
+- **Time Aggregation:** Data is aggregated by day, week, or month.
+The x-axis displays clear, absolute dates (e.g., "Oct 24") instead of relative ones, making the graph easy to read.
 - **Interactivity:**
     - Hover over a bar segment to see a detailed tooltip with counts for each category and the total for that specific period.
 - **Customization:**
     - Choose to show or hide specific card states (Learning, Young, Mature, Retained) via the addon's configuration.
     - Option to display the evolution graph at the beginning or end of the standard card stats.
+    - Toggle between absolute dates (e.g., "Oct 24") and relative days (e.g., "-2d") for the x-axis display.

 ### Main benefits